summa-dev/summa-solvency/kzg_prover/README.md

 1. Assign all the user balances to an unblinded advice column of the [circuit](../kzg_prover/src/circuits/univariate_grand_sum.rs).
 The unblinded advice column is a special kind of advice column without the random values (blinding factors) added at the bottom.
 The constant term of such polynomial correctly yields the grand total of user balances according to (1) because the polynomial only interpolates the user balances but not the blinding factors (as in the case with a normal advice column).
 2. Assign the user IDs (e.g., hashes of user emails) to another (normal) advice column.
-3. Generate the ZK-SNARK proof for the circuit, effectively encoding the balance values into a polynomial and performing a KZG commitment to this polynomial.
+3. Generate the ZK-SNARK proof for the circuit, effectively interpolating the balance values into a polynomial and performing a KZG commitment to this polynomial.
 4. Perform a KZG opening proof of the polynomial at $x=0$ and publicly reveal the constant term $a_0$ of the polynomial.
 The public can then calculate the liabilities by multiplying the $a_0$ by $d + 1$ where $d$ is the polynomial degree.
 5. Privately provide to each user a KZG proof of the corresponding user opening (namely, the openings of the user ID and balance polynomials).
 Cross-checking the balance opening and the user ID opening $\omega^i$ value ensures that no malicious Custodian can provide the same balance opening to multiple users with the identical balance value.